 - Wine (Specifications) Notice [PDF, 69 KB]

-Export eligibility requirements don’t apply to commercial samples of up to 110 litres as long as those samples are clearly marked "not for sale".
+Export eligibility requirements don’t apply to trade samples of up to 110 litres in any one consignment as long as those samples are not intended for retail sale and are clearly marked "not for sale".

 Check with your import agent or freight forwarder about any certification requirements for samples, as rules for samples vary by market.

 Wine for consumption on an aircraft leaving New Zealand is also exempt from export eligilbity requirements.

 New Zealand Winegrowers

 New Zealand Winegrowers (NZW) is the industry body.
 If you sell your grapes or wine, you must pay a levy to NZW.
 This levy entitles you to membership of the group.
 NZW also publishes an international wine-making guide and a wine labelling guide.